65456u/ChatFlow/docs/structure.md

 # Structure of ChatFlow Program

-The structure of a ChatFlow program is based on three key concepts: flow, block,statement, and tributary.
+The structure of a ChatFlow program is based on three key concepts: flow, block, statement, and tributary.

 ## Flow